usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 	5. Click ``publish``.

-	.. note:: Publishing an image to Amazon will be billed to the user account.
+	.. note:: Publishing an image to Amazon or OpenStack will be billed to the user account.

 	6. The publication will take a few minutes to complete (depending on the size of the image and the network connectivity between UForge and the target environment).
 The publication progress is shown.
 At the end of the publication, the machine image has been published by UForge to your target environment.

-	7. Under ``Published Machine Images``, next to your appliance, you will now see the deploy (rocket) icon.
-In order to deploy your Amazon machin image, click on this icon.
+	7. Under ``Published Machine Images``, next to your appliance, you will now see the deploy (play) icon.
+In order to deploy your machine image, click on this icon.

 		.. image:: /images/machine-image-deploy-icon.png

-	8. In the pop-up window, enter the name of the deployment.
+	8. In the deploy view, enter the name of the deployment.
 Click on ``deploy``.
-This will connect to Amazon and launch your machine image instance.
+This will connect to cloud platform and launch your machine image instance.
 Once deployed, a green button will appear under the ``Status`` column.

 		.. image:: /images/machine-image-deploy-popup.png

-	9. From the ``Deployments`` page you can see the instances deployed on Amazon and their status.
-If the status is green it is up and running on Admazon.
+	9. From the ``Deployments`` page you can see the instances deployed and their status.
+If the status is green it is up and running.
 If it is red, there has been an issue during deployment and/or it is stopped.

 		.. image:: /images/machine-image-deploy-status.png

-	.. note:: If you want to stop your deployment on Amazon, you can do so by clicking on the delete (garbage) icon.
-This will stop it and remove the instance from Amazon.
+	.. note:: If you want to stop your deployment, you can do so by clicking on the delete (garbage) icon.
+This will stop it and remove the instance from your cloud.